DataDog/integrations-extras/scalr/README.md

 ### Metrics

-See [metadata.csv][11] for a list of metrics provided by this check.
+See [metadata.csv][11] for a list of metrics provided by this integration.

 ### Service Checks